GameBuddyApp/teetoJS/README.md

 ### Rate-Limiting ###

-To rate limit all your requests accross multiple instances, this wrapper is using the [`rolling-rate-limiter`](https://github.com/classdojo/rolling-rate-limiter) from classdojo.
+To rate limit all your requests accross multiple instances, this wrapper is using a modified version of the [`rolling-rate-limiter`](https://github.com/classdojo/rolling-rate-limiter) from classdojo.

-### Credits ###

-A lot of this wrapper is based on [`TeemoJS`](https://github.com/MingweiSamuel/TeemoJS) from MingweiSamuel